9. Returning Strength

 Sauron alone towered in that hall, a darkness deeper than shadows, dwarfing all others.
 It is told that when the King Elessar was brought before his throne, the King stood pale and unbended, withstanding the first onslaught of his will.
 The King's eyes burned, but he did not look at the throne.

 And the Shadow, it is said, struck the King to the ground and burned him, for no other way could he make Elessar bend.
 And it is further said that the King defied the Shadow, swearing that he would never willingly serve Mordor.

 In answer to his defiance, Sauron in turn swore that the Lord Elessar one day would bend and willingly give his allegiance.

-East of Bara-dûr, several days of travel across the Gorgororth, a branch of the Ash Mountains breaks off from the chain that marks the northern border of Mordor.
+East of Barad-dûr, several days of travel across the Gorgoroth, a branch of the Ash Mountains breaks off from the chain that marks the northern border of Mordor.
 It travels south and west to hem in the table-plain.
 At the root of one of the peaks, iron was to be found, and a mine lay there where the slaves of Mordor toiled.